-Filmmaker, Kiki King, who shot the documentary in Mozambique, told Marie Claire that countless girls are bullied into having sex in exchange for good grades at school.
-She said that the students are often led to believe that if they do not have sexual relationships with their teacher that they are going to fail the year.
+Filmmaker Kiki King, who shot the documentary in Mozambique, told Marie Claire that countless girls are bullied into having sex in exchange for good grades at school.
+She said that the students are often led to believe that if they do not have sexual relationships with their teacher, they are going to fail the year.

 “In terms of people being prosecuted and going to jail, I really struggled to find anyone,” King said.

 “What it comes down to is the same problem with sexual violence anywhere in the world under any circumstances; it’s one girl’s word against one man’s word.
 And unfortunately, women are often blamed for things that happened to them – they’re not believed and they’re not taken seriously.”